mla/text-forge/README.md

     use Text::Forge;

     my $forge = Text::Forge->new;

+    # template stored as external file
     print $forge->run('/path/to/template');

+    # template passed as reference
     print $forge->run(\'
       <% my $d = scalar localtime %>The date is <%= $d %>
     ');